ixkaito/bathe/README.md

   - dist: `main.js`

 ## Notes
-- The default theme stylesheet is not loaded.
+- The default theme stylesheet will not be loaded.